Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

 (See Equation \eqref{eq:AVB2} for more details.)

-A second key ingredient in the principal-bundle formalism is the principal connection~$\varpi$.
-It determines how orbits of the group over neighbouring points of $M$ are related, thereby specifying parallel transport—and hence covariant differentiation—in the associated vector bundles (by determining which frame over one point is mapped to which frame at an adjacent point).

-For general gauge theories, each associated vector bundle then corresponds to a possible particle type, classified by the representation labels that serve as the particle’s quantum numbers.
-To accommodate more constructions allowed by the PFB-POV, we must refine the broad construction above by introducing additional geometric structure on~$E$.

-When introducing the broad idea, we used the fact that, given $E$, the frame bundle $L(E)$ is a principal fibre bundle $(P,M,G)$ with $G\simeq GL(V)$.
-More general principal bundles—call them $L_\rho(E)$—arise when we consider \emph{admissible frames} for $E$, i.e.\ frames that respect additional structure on~$E$.
-For instance, if we endow $E$ with a Hermitian metric, we can restrict $L(E)$ to the sub-bundle $L_\rho(E)$ of orthonormal frames and recover $(P,M,G)$ with $G\simeq U(V)$, acting in the fundamental representation.
-We could also endow each fibre with a complex volume element~$\varepsilon$, and if $P$ encodes only the symmetry transformations that preserve this coarser geometric structure, we obtain $(P,M,G)$ with $G\simeq SL(V)$— transformations of unit determinant.
-Alternatively, we could consider transformations preserving both the Hermitian inner product and the volume form, giving $G=SU(V)$, or those rotating only the volume form, giving $G=U(1)$, and so on.
+The advantage of this construction: fields in bundles associated to the same principal bundle manifestly covary under the symmetry group.
+(But, as we will see in Section \ref{sec:VB-POV}, it is not the only route to covariance).

+The simplest case is $G\simeq GL(V)$, where $P$ is the full frame bundle of a vector bundle $E$.
+Enriching the fibre with further structure---a Hermitian metric, a complex volume form, or both---restricts the admissible frames and thereby selects a subgroup of $GL(V)$ as the structure group (see Appendix~\ref{app:PFB} for details).

-So we can form $(P,M,G)$ by picking out subgroups of the group of automorphisms of the typical fiber, $\mathsf{Aut}(V)$.
-These $(P,M,G)$ are still obtained from the bundle of frames $L(E)$ by restriction to admissible frames, but $G$ is not obliged to coincide with $\mathsf{Aut}(V)$.
-More generally, the structure group of $P$ and the automorphism group of the typical fibre of its associated vector bundles need not be isomorphic— a good thing, as I will argue in Section~\ref{sec:defense}.
+But the notion of principal and associated vector bundles is not limited to these simple cases. $G$ is not obliged to coincide with $\mathsf{Aut}(V)$; it need not be defined through an associated vector bundle.
+The definition in \eqref{eq:AVB} is valid for any group and representation.
+The structure group of $P$ and the automorphism group of the typical fibre need not be isomorphic.
+This will be important in Section \ref{sec:slack}.

-Thus, generally, each representation $\rho: G \to GL(V)$ defines an associated vector bundle $E = P \times_\rho V$, whose sections $\psi: M \to E$ represent admissible field configurations for a particle type transforming according to~$\rho$.
-The fibre $V$ thus represents the space of internal degrees of freedom (e.g. charge, colour, weak isospin, chirality, etc.), and the representation labels play the role of the particle’s internal ``quantum numbers.''
-Let me repeat the advantage of defining vector bundles in this way: it becomes transparent that fields inhabiting bundles associated to the same principal bundle covary under the action of the symmetry group.
-But it is not the only transparent way of ensuring this covariance.

-A further, related question is whether such vector bundles merely covary under the group action, or whether they in fact stand in a canonical relation to one another.
-Answering this will be important to establish a relative advantage of the VB-POV, in later Sections.